KSP-RO/RealismOverhaul/CONTRIBUTING.md

 This code of conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.

-We invite all those who participate in the Comprehensive Kerbal Archive Network (CKAN) to help us create safe and positive experiences for everyone.
+We invite all those who participate in Realism Overhaul (RO) to help us create safe and positive experiences for everyone.

 ## 2. Open Source Citizenship